-Paris: prosecutors open terror investigation into knife attack | The China Post
+Paris: Prosecutors open terror investigation into knife attack | The China Post

 A minute of silence was held at a remembrance ceremony outside the police headquarters on Friday morning.

-“We’ve been hurt at the heart but we’re still standing,” Paris police chief Didier Lallement said.
+“We’ve been hurt at the heart but we’re still standing,” said Paris police chief Didier Lallement.

 Visions in the night